EvanHerman/yikes-inc-easy-custom-woocommerce-product-tabs/readme.txt

 == Installation ==

-1. Download the plugin .zip file
-2. Log in to yourdomain.com/wp-admin
-3. Click Plugins -> Add New -> Upload
+1. Upload the entire 'yikes-inc-custom-repeatable-woo-product-tabs' folder to the '/wp-content/plugins/' directory
+2. Activate the plugin through the 'Plugins' menu in WordPress
-4. Edit a product in WooCommerce, then click on 'Custom Tab' within the 'Product Data' panel
+3. Edit a product, then click on 'Custom Tab' within the 'Product Data' panel

 == Screenshots ==